Project-48/.github/README.md

 A more complete document will be avalible soon.

 Live discussion is currently avalible on Discord due to a current lack of a alternative. https://discord.gg/X5fMD77UsK

+This project is not affiliated with Project 2025, Project 2028, Project 2029, or any other project currently in development.